The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: An Agency-Theoretic Motivation for the Friction Form

 A persistent critique of the friction function (Eq.~\ref{eq:friction}) concerns its apparent arbitrariness: why \textit{this} functional form and not some other?
-This appendix provides economic microfoundations by deriving the friction equation from principal-agent theory.
+This appendix provides an agency-theoretic \emph{motivation} for the friction equation: principal-agent theory explains why friction should have its comparative-statics structure, and $1/(1+\alpha)$ is the simplest functional form exhibiting that structure.
+We do \emph{not} claim the specific form is uniquely derived---as Appendix~\ref{app:uniqueness} shows, the boundary and monotonicity conditions under-determine $F$, so $1/(1+\alpha)$ is the simplest member of an admissible family rather than its only member.
 The key insight is that \textbf{friction is delegation cost}---the systematic deviation between principals' objectives and agents' realized actions under information asymmetry.